jaeyk/jaeyk.github.io/index.md

 I love learning from other people who share similar research interests and building interdisciplinary communities.
 I have developed a large and growing network of [collaborators](https://raw.githubusercontent.com/jaeyk/jaeyk.github.io/gh-pages/coauthors.png) across social sciences and engineering and co-organized the first partner location of [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS) in [the Bay Area](https://sicss.io/2020/bay_area/) (2020, co-hosted by UC Berkeley and Stanford) and [South Korea](https://sicss.io/2022/korea/) (2022, co-hosted by KAIST and KDI School).
 I also currently serve on [the advisory board of SICSS](https://sicss.io/people).

+## Personal

+I am defined by living between boundaries.
+These formative experiences have shaped my academic pursuits, advising, and public service.
+I was born and raised in South Korea but lived in Hong Kong and Taiwan by the time I finished college.
+I moved to the US for my graduate studies and became an immigrant.
+Despite having a PhD and living a professional life, I come from a working-class family where my late father worked in a factory.
+My experience with poverty has influenced my lifelong pursuit of understanding and serving the marginalized.

+Outside work, I enjoy cooking, distance running, and reading for pleasure.
+I used to practice martial arts and was a former UC Berkeley Taekwondo and Wushu team member.

 ## Contact

 * Email: